Twin paradox: Travellers' perspective

 The ship's crew members also calculate the particulars of their trip from their perspective.
 They know that the distant star system and the Earth are moving relative to the ship at speed v during the trip.
 In their rest frame the distance between the Earth and the star system is α d = 0.6 × 4 = 2.4 light years (length contraction), for both the outward and return journeys.
 Each half of the journey takes α d / v = 2.4 / 0.8 = 3 years, and the round trip takes twice as long (6 years).
 Their calculations show that they will arrive home having aged 6 years.
-The travelers' final calculation about their aging is in complete agreement with the calculations of those on Earth, though they experience the trip quite differently from those who stay at home.
+The travellers' final calculation about their ageing is in complete agreement with the calculations of those on Earth, though they experience the trip quite differently from those who stay at home.

 Conclusion

 No matter what method they use to predict the clock readings, everybody will agree about them.
-If twins are born on the day the ship leaves, and one goes on the journey while the other stays on Earth, they will meet again when the traveler is 6 years old and the stay-at-home twin is 10 years old.
+If twins are born on the day the ship leaves, and one goes on the journey while the other stays on Earth, they will meet again when the traveller is 6 years old and the stay-at-home twin is 10 years old.

 Resolution of the paradox in special relativity

 The paradoxical aspect of the twins' situation arises from the fact that at any given moment the travelling twin's clock is running slow in the earthbound twin's inertial frame, but based on the relativity principle one could equally argue that the earthbound twin's clock is running slow in the travelling twin's inertial frame.
 One proposed resolution is based on the fact that the earthbound twin is at rest in the same inertial frame throughout the journey, while the travelling twin is not: in the simplest version of the thought-experiment, the travelling twin switches at the midpoint of the trip from being at rest in an inertial frame which moves in one direction (away from the Earth) to being at rest in an inertial frame which moves in the opposite direction (towards the Earth).
 In this approach, determining which observer switches frames and which does not is crucial.
-Although both twins can legitimately claim that they are at rest in their own frame, only the traveling twin experiences acceleration when the spaceship engines are turned on.
-This acceleration, measurable with an accelerometer, makes his rest frame temporarily non-inertial.
-This reveals a crucial asymmetry between the twins' perspectives: although we can predict the aging difference from both perspectives, we need to use different methods to obtain correct results.
+Although both twins can legitimately claim that they are at rest in their own frame, only the travelling twin experiences acceleration when the spaceship engines are turned on.
+This acceleration, measurable with an accelerometer, makes their rest frame temporarily non-inertial.
+This reveals a crucial asymmetry between the twins' perspectives: although we can predict the ageing difference from both perspectives, we need to use different methods to obtain correct results.